-- i.
-Companies that have activities (i.e., identified as share of revenues) in the exploration; extraction; refining; transportation and distribution; storage; retailing; marketing; trading; or power, heat, or cooling production from oil and gas.
-Fls should disclose the threshold used to delineate oil and gas companies; the SBTi recommends a 5% threshold and for the threshold to not exceed 30%. - ii.
-In line with FI-R10, companies with greater than 5% of revenues from thermal coal mining, exploration and drilling, mining services, processing, trading, transport and logistics, equipment manufacturing, operations and maintenance (O&M) services, engineering, procurement and construction (EPC) services, transmission and distribution of coal-fired electricity, coal to liquids (Ctlg) and coal to gas (CtG).
+(1) Companies that have activities (i.e., identified as share of revenues) in the exploration; extraction; refining; transportation and distribution; storage; retailing; marketing; trading; or power, heat, or cooling production from oil and gas.
+FIs should disclose the threshold used to delineate oil and gas companies; the SBTi recommends a 5 percent threshold and for the threshold to not exceed 30 percent.
+(2) In line with FI-R10, companies with greater than 5 percent of revenues from thermal coal mining, exploration and drilling, mining services, processing, trading, transport and logistics, equipment manufacturing, operations and maintenance (O&M) services, engineering, procurement and construction (EPC) services, transmission and distribution of coal-fired electricity, coal to liquids (Ctlg) and coal to gas (CtG).